- Roy Jackman and Florrie Snelling

 The photos below are just a few from a wonderfully detailed autobiography of his whole life that Charles’ family have shared.
 We think that’s Charles in the middle of the front row of an infants class at Ludlow School.
 He’s pictured with his Hercules Roadster which “could be bought for 3 pounds 18 shillings and 6 pence”.
 He thought nothing of a day trip to Sandbanks and back.
 Again it’s Charles with the accordion in the middle of the front row on a Supermarine Works Outing in 1938.

+Charles as a First Aider at Supermarine and an early school photo.
 Images courtesy of the Jupe family

 Percival William Keene (d.
 Sept 1940)